heroku/buildpacks-nodejs/README.md

 > [!IMPORTANT]
 > This is a collection of [Cloud Native Buildpacks][cnb], and is a component of
-> the [Heroku Cloud Native Buildpacks][heroku-buildpacks] project, which is in preview.
+> the [Heroku Cloud Native Buildpacks][heroku-buildpacks] project.
-> If you are instead looking for the Heroku Classic Buildpack for Node.js (for use on
+> If you are instead looking for the Heroku Classic Buildpack for Node.js,
-> the Heroku platform), you may find it [here][classic-buildpack].
+> you may find it [here][classic-buildpack].

 ## Usage